AsishMandoi/AsishMandoi/README.md

 Currently, I'm working on solving optimization problems using Quantum Computing, a fast-growing and promising field that performs computations fundamentally differently from the way they have been performed till now.
 I continue to explore fascinating domains in Science and Engineering, as well as technologies that can potentially change how we live.

-You can connect with me on [LinkedIn](https://www.linkedin.com/in/asish-mandoi-4178581b4/) or [email](mailto:luckyasish13@gmail.com) me if you find any common interests, want to collaborate, or just want to talk about anything.
+Go to [my website](https://asishmandoi.github.io/) to learn more.
+You can connect with me on [LinkedIn](https://www.linkedin.com/in/asish-mandoi-4178581b4/) or [email](mailto:asishmandoi20@gmail.com) me if you find any common interests, want to collaborate, or just want to talk about anything.

 <!--
 **AsishMandoi/AsishMandoi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.